BDC Hamburger Icon

 4. Streamline inventory management.

 You could also consider cashing in on your excess inventory to gain a capital infusion while freeing up space.
+“If you’re sitting on slow-moving inventory, it’s tying up cash — clear it out, even at a discount, and reinvest that liquidity,” Dion suggested.

-Check out our review of Lightspeed to learn about how this POS platform lets you track inventory across multiple locations, place orders and manage vendors.
+Check out our review of Lightspeed to learn how this POS platform lets you track inventory across multiple locations, place orders and manage vendors.

 5. Source additional suppliers.